mariosplen/News-App-Flutter/README.md

 3. Create a file named '.env' in the root directory of the project (not in the lib folder).

-4. Add the following line to the .env file and replace <YOUR_API_KEY> with your API key from [newsapi.org](https://newsapi.org/account).
+4. Add the following line to the .env file and replace <YOUR_API_KEY> with your API key.

 `API_KEY='<YOUR_API_KEY>'`